-In cooperation with Human Rights Education Youth Network (HREYN), the European Youth Press (EYP) and the Youth Department of the Council of Europe, UNITED is taking part in a special project to counter hate and violent extremism among young people at risk of social exclusion.
+In cooperation with Human Rights Education Youth Network (HREYN), the European Youth Press (EYP) and the Youth Department of the Council of Europe, UNITED took part in a special project to counter hate and violent extremism among young people at risk of social exclusion.

-The project, which takes place over the course of 2017, consists of two Study Sessions at the European Youth Centre in Budapest, and an intermediate phase between the two study sessions, when participants will organise activities to engage young people at risk of social exclusion.
+The project, which took place over the course of 2017, consisted of two Study Sessions (in April and September 2017) at the European Youth Centre in Budapest, and an intermediate phase between the two study sessions, when participants organized activities to engage young people at risk of social exclusion.

 - Develop strategies and activities involving young people in combating hate and violence in response to the ongoing political and social events in Council of Europe member states;